Stormont, Dundas and Glengarry Highlanders: Fenian Raids

-After the 1866 invasion, these companies and four others amalgamated in 1868 to form the 59th Stormont and Glengarry Battalion and was again called out on active service on 24 May 1870.
+After the 1866 invasion, six of these companies amalgamated in 1868 to form the 59th Stormont and Glengarry Battalion and was again called out on active service on 24 May 1870.
 It served on the St. Lawrence River frontier at Prescott and Cornwall until it was removed from active service on 1 June 1870.
+A seventh company was added in the early 1870s, and in 1880, the Vernon Infantry Company, which had been raised in 1866, became No. 8 Company of the 59th Regiment, and its headquarters moved to the village of Finch, but was made independent again later in 1880.

-Nine Stormont and Glengarry men served in the Second Boer War.
+Nine men from the Stormont and Glengarry Regiment served in the Second Boer War.